 “This summer we’ll ride the high mountain ranges in and around the Rockies.
 We’re very excited to explore the pine forests and alpine meadows of these higher elevations.
 We just got our first taste of a western mountain ride in South Dakota.
 We rode to the summit of Black Elk Peak, formerly known as Harney Peak.
 Our route climbed over 3,500 feet to the peak at 7,244 feet above sea level.
 The trail was very steep in sections.
 The horses had to step or leap up stone and wood retaining barriers while navigating tight switchbacks.
 Snow melt and recent rains made the ground very wet.
 The trail itself was an active stream at times.
 Mud and wet slabs of granite kept us focused on our footing.

 Although the day started out sunny and warm, a thunderstorm rolled in as we were nearing the peak.
 The horses remained calm as rain pelted us and thunder crashed.
 Luckily, the storm was short lived, passing just as we reached the summit.
-The horses rested at a hitching rail while we climbed to the top of a beautiful stone lookout tower that was historically used for spotting forest fires.
-At the top, we were rewarded with panoramic views of the entire Black Elk Wilderness and Custer State Park.
+The horses rested at a hitching rail while we climbed to the top of a beautiful stone lookout tower.
+It was historically used for spotting forest fires.
+At the top, our reward was panoramic views of the entire Black Elk Wilderness and Custer State Park.
 The skies opened up again on our way down, drenching us and making the already challenging trail downright treacherous at times.
 It took us six hours to complete the fifteen mile loop.
 We were chilled to the bone by the end but happy to have made it up this impressive mountain safely.”

 Q: Do you have any final words to your fellow Equestrian Adventuresses?

 “Overall, caring for the horses has been simple and not much different than at home.
 My initial worries were completely unfounded.
-That’s the thing; people are often held back by fear of the unknown.
+That’s the thing; people often hold back because of fear of the unknown.
 I had so many concerns when we were in the planning stages.
 It felt overwhelming.
 I’ve since discovered that with experience all those worries disappear.
 Life is very simple now.
 We work, eat, play, and sleep just like we did in our “normal” life before.